Computing Representations for Lie Algebraic Networks: Abstract

 \section{Abstract}

 Recent work has constructed neural networks that are equivariant to continuous symmetry groups such as 2D and 3D rotations.
-This is accomplished using explicit group representations to derive the equivariant kernels and nonlinearities.
-We present two contributions motivated by frontier applications of equivariance beyond rotations and translations.
-First, we relax the requirement for explicit Lie group representations, presenting a novel algorithm that finds irreducible representations of noncommutative Lie groups given only the structure constants of the associated Lie algebra.
-Second, we demonstrate that Lorentz-equivariance is a useful prior for object-tracking tasks and construct the first object-tracking model equivariant to the Poincar\'e group.
+This is accomplished using explicit {\it Lie group representations} to derive the equivariant kernels and nonlinearities.
+We present three contributions motivated by frontier applications of equivariance beyond rotations and translations.
+First, we relax the requirement for explicit Lie group representations with a novel algorithm that finds representations of arbitrary Lie groups given only the {\it structure constants} of the associated Lie algebra.
+Second, we provide a self-contained method and software for building Lie group-equivariant neural networks using these representations.
+Third, we contribute a novel benchmark dataset for classifying objects from relativistic point clouds, and apply our methods to construct the first object-tracking model equivariant to the Poincar\'e group.